-- During sign-in, verify that all entrants are current NHPA members. - b.
+- a.
+During sign-in, verify that all entrants are current NHPA members.
+Leagues can pitch non-members as pacers to encourage new players to participate. - b.
 Arrange for scorekeeping for each court. - c.
 Appoint an official judge(s) and provide them with judging tools, and a copy of the current RGS Book. - d.
-Before Class play begins: - Announce the method of play (cancellation or countall), the length of the games (how many shoes or points) and information about alternate pitch, if it will be used. - Announce how winners will be determined, and how game ties and class ties will be broken
+Before Class play begins: - Announce the method of play (cancellation or countall), the length of the games (how many shoes or points) and information about alternate pitch, if it will be used. - Announce how winners will be determined, and how game ties and class ties will be broken.

 - Announce the amount and method for paying scorekeepers (if used). - 4.
-If scoring devices are used, provide the contestants with a name placard. - Provide a schedule and/or round-robin card of games to be played, including court assignments. - e.
+If scoring devices are used, provide the contestants with a name placard. - 5.
+Provide a schedule and/or round-robin card of games to be played, including court assignments. - e.
 Have statisticians available for the checking and recording of game scores and for the compilation of class results, as the tournament proceeds. - f.
 Make the final decisions on any protests, and answer any questions that may arise. - g.
 When necessary, make the decision to halt play due to inclement weather or other emergencies and decide when play shall resume, if or when conditions improve. - h.
 Present the awards at the end of Class play.